TheParadox543/CrazyCountingPublicStuff/screenshots.md

 ![image](https://user-images.githubusercontent.com/96406256/163772878-81d70c89-906b-46ea-a10a-a1012270f42a.png)
 Reacts to messages and gives the prompts for the next number

-## Help command and list of availabe commands
+## Help command and list of available commands
 ![image](https://user-images.githubusercontent.com/96406256/163773033-bcc7957d-1a8f-4d4c-a9ef-a49e5e3a2155.png)

 ## Guide to users on how the bot works